-This article was written by Linda from Sewing Bee Fabrics – an online fabric shop offering a selection of interesting fabrics, sewing accessories – including sewing machine feet – and haberdashery, with free delivery in the UK.
+This how to use a quarter inch foot guide was written by Linda from Sewing Bee Fabrics – an online fabric shop offering a selection of interesting fabrics, sewing accessories – including sewing machine feet – and haberdashery, with free delivery in the UK.

 Getting a precise quarter inch seam is especially important in patchwork and the quarter inch foot aims to make it easier.
 It is a very simple but effective foot that allows you to keep a uniform distance by keeping the edge of the fabric against a guide bar as you sew.